-Olympus E-30 versus Olympus E-M1 II
+Olympus E-30 vs E-M1 II

-The Olympus E-30 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in November 2008 and September 2016.
+The Olympus E-30 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in November 2008 and September 2016.
 The E-30 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The E-30 has a resolution of 12.2 megapixel, whereas the E-M1 II provides 20.2 MP.
+The E-30 has a resolution of 12.2 megapixels, whereas the E-M1 II provides 20.2 MP.

-Body comparison: Olympus E-30 vs Olympus E-M1 II
+Body comparison: Olympus E-30 vs E-M1 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (20 percent) than the Olympus E-30.
 Moreover, the E-M1 II is markedly lighter (18 percent) than the E-30.
 It is noteworthy in this context that the E-M1 II is splash and dust-proof, while the E-30 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
-You can find an overview of optics for the two cameras in the Four Thirds Lens Catalog (E-30) and the Micro Four Thirds Lens Catalog (E-M1 II).
+You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-30) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.